Military Strikes Continue Against ISIS Terrorists

 Strikes in Syria

-- Near Dayr Az Zawr, four strikes engaged an ISIS tactical unit; destroyed four ISIS oil tankers and an ISIS wellhead.
+- Near Dayr Az Zawr, five strikes engaged an ISIS tactical unit and destroyed three ISIS fuel trucks, two ISIS wellheads, and an ISIS pump jack.

-- Near Raqqa, three strikes engaged an ISIS tactical unit; destroyed five weapon storage caches and an ISIS barge.

-- Near Tabqah, eight strikes engaged seven ISIS tactical units and destroyed five fighting positions.
+- Near Raqqa, nine strikes engaged seven ISIS tactical units and destroyed three vehicles, two fighting positions and an artillery system.

-Additionally, two strikes were conducted on May 7 that closed within the last 24 hours:

-- Near Tabqah, two strikes engaged two ISIS tactical units and destroyed a fighting position.
+- Near Tabqah, a strike engaged an ISIS tactical unit and destroyed a fighting position.

 Strikes in Iraq

-In Iraq, coalition military forces conducted 11 strikes consisting of 64 engagements against ISIS targets:
+In Iraq, coalition military forces conducted six strikes consisting of 64 engagements against ISIS targets:

-- Near Mosul, six strikes engaged five ISIS tactical units and a sniper; destroyed 12 fighting positions, seven rocket-propelled grenade systems, four medium machine guns, three mortar systems, two vehicle bomb facilitation areas, two front-end loaders, a sniper position, a weapons cache, an improvised explosive device facility, a roadblock and a vehicle bomb; damaged 13 ISIS supply routes and three fighting positions; and suppressed a mortar position.
+- Near Mosul, four strikes engaged five ISIS tactical units and a sniper; destroyed 12 fighting positions, five vehicles, two mortar systems, two rocket-propelled grenade systems, two heavy machine guns, two anti-air artillery systems, two vehicle bombs, and a weapons storage facility; damaged ten ISIS supply routes, a fighting position, and a vehicle bomb facility; and suppressed two ISIS tactical units.

-- Near Rutbah, two strikes destroyed a bunker and a vehicle bomb facility.

 Part of Operation Inherent Resolve